Experiencing Stigma and Discrimination

 - Because of your social class.

 Often, the people behaving inappropriately may not mean to cause harm and are ignorant of the negative impact of their actions or words.
 Simply by explaining the situation may be enough for them not to make the same mistakes again.
-The good news is inappropriate behaviour is increasingly not tolerated as awareness and better understanding about mental ill health continues to spread.
+The good news is inappropriate behaviour is increasingly not tolerated as awareness and better understanding about mental health continues to spread.
 However, phrases and words will still crop up in our day to day lives from direct conversations, our experiences and in the media.
-Phrases like 'pull yourself together' or 'there are people worse off than you' can hurt and affect those battling mental ill health.
+Phrases like 'pull yourself together' or 'there are people worse off than you' can hurt and affect those experiencing mental health problems.

 Examples of casual stigma: